FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/software/2025-01-30-discordsrv.md

 9. Click on "**Save Changes**{: .green }" at the bottom of the page.

-10. On the left, navigate to the "Bot" tab.
+10. Navigate to the "Bot" tab.

-11. Under "Authorization Flow" toggle the "Public Bot" option to off.
+11. Toggle off the "Public Bot" option under the "Authorization Flow" section.

-12. Under the "Privileged Gateway Intents" section, enable "Server Members Intent" and "Message Content Intent".
+12. Enable "Server Members Intent" and "Message Content Intent" under the "Privileged Gateway Intents" section.

 ### Adding to Your Server: